busayomit/md_water_services/README.md

 ## Overview

 Welcome to the Maji Ndogo Water Analysis project, where we embark on a comprehensive exploration of water data in the fictional community of Maji Ndogo.
 This project leverages the robust capabilities of SQL to unravel insights from the intricate web of data tables.
+The goal?
+To uncover the solutions to Maji Ndogo's water crisis.

 ## Objectives